microsoft/CloudAdoptionFramework/govern/AzureGovernanceVisualizer/setup.md

 # AzGovViz - Azure Governance Visualizer - Setup

-This guide will help you to setup and run AzGovViz.
+This guide will help you to setup and run AzGovViz
 * Abbreviations:
     * Azure Active Directory - AAD
     * Azure DevOps - AzDO